 Students who believe that they already possess the knowledge and/or skills taught in certain courses or programs offered by the college may obtain credit for one or more courses by successful taking of an examination.
 The College Level Examination Program (CLEP) is a national testing program administered by the Educational Testing Service.
 Clarendon College is a test center for CLEP.
 Clarendon College awards credit for students who successfully complete one or more CLEP subject examinations; however, Clarendon College does not grant credit on the basis of the College Board CLEP General Examination Scores.
-Successful performance on each CLEP Subject Examination is set by Clarendon College after considering the College Board's score recommendation.
+Successful performance on each CLEP Subject Examination is set by Clarendon College after considering the College Boards score recommendation.
+Students who present SAT I scores of 680 or better on the verbal portion of the SAT I may be awarded six (6) semester hours of credit in English, ENGL1301 and ENGL1302.
+Students scoring between 580 - 679 on the verbal section may be awarded three (3) semester hours of credit in English, ENGL1301.
+A score of 560 or above on the mathematics section of the SAT I may qualify a student for three (3) semesters of credit in mathematics.
+MATH1314.